njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 ;
 ```

-Then I proceeded to find the average quantity ordered for each product each year, the percentage of total inventory the average volume sold makes up, and their respective quantities in stock.
-Additionally, I did not include the year 2005, as the dataset does not cover the entire year.
+Then I proceeded to find the average quantity ordered for each product each year, and their respective quantities in stock.
+I did not include the year 2005, as the dataset does not cover the entirety of that year.

 ``` sql
 SELECT